janko/janko.io/_posts/2013-06-10-another-post.markdown

 ---
 layout: post
-title: "Welcome to Jekyll!"
+title: "Another Post"
-author: janko
+author: matija
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!